Alert

 Purpose

-To support a worker while they actively look for alternate employment when they can no longer return to their date-of-accident job or employer.
+To support a worker while they actively look for alternate employment when they are unable to return to their date-of-accident job because of their compensable injury, and to gather the necessary information to determine their eligibility for a wage loss supplement.

 Description

-The re-employment provider will take time to get to know the worker, their skills, work experience and work interests to help them identify new job opportunities that support their safe re-entry into the workforce.
-Together with the worker and decision maker, a re-employment plan will be developed which may include opportunities for some skill development (like computer classes) and job research to understand what jobs are suitableSuitable work refers to a position that can be performed safely and is consistent with the worker's physical, vocational, social and psychological ability.
+The re-employment (RE) provider will take time to get to know the worker, their skills, work experience and interests to help them identify new job opportunities that support their safe return to the workforce.
+Together with the worker and decision maker, a RE plan is developed.
+This plan may include opportunities for skill development (such as computer classes) and job research to determine what job options are suitableSuitable work refers to a position that can be performed safely and is consistent with the worker's physical, vocational, social and psychological ability.
 Suitable work refers to a position that can be performed safely and is consistent with the worker's physical, vocational, social and psychological ability.for the worker.
-The plan will include identifying a job option(s) A job option is one suggestion of a job that suits the worker's skills, experience, education and physical abilities that they can pursue. that the worker would be competitively employableThis means the worker can reasonably compete with other applicants for a position because they meet the core requirements of the position, possess the skills and abilities the employer requires, and the employer will accommodate minor restrictions, equipment and aides.
-The worker may not have the exact skills, experience or education that an employer is looking for in an ideal world, but they have equivalent skills, experience and education such that the employer would reasonably consider them for the position. in.
-When long-term retraining is required for the job option, the decision maker reviews whether the worker qualifies for sponsorship in retraining.
+The plan will include a job option(s) A job option is one suggestion of a job that suits the worker's skills, experience, education and physical abilities that they can pursue. where the worker can be competitively employableThis means the worker can reasonably compete with other applicants for the position because they meet the core requirements of the position and possess the skills and abilities the employer requires.
+The worker may not have the exact skills, experience or education that an employer is looking for, but they have equivalent skills, experience and education such that the employer would reasonably consider them for the position.
+A worker may be considered competitively employable for a position even if they require minor accommodations, equipment and/or aids to do the job (e.g., a sit/stand stool to alternate between sitting and standing). .
+If long-term retraining is necessary for the job option, the decision maker will review whether the worker qualifies for retraining sponsorship.

 Key information